Ag Exemption Texas: 2026 Qualification Rules and County Filing Deadlines

 Rollback Tax: The Penalty for Conversion

-On appreciating land near growing metros, rollback liabilities can exceed $50,000 per acre.
+On appreciating land near growing metros, three years of recaptured tax on a large tract can still reach five or six figures.
 Developers must factor this into land acquisition costs.

 Maintaining Qualification: Ongoing Requirements